tyrwh/tyrwh.github.io/_tutorials/ML_basics.md

 When we say "target feature" here, that could mean a discrete object like a basketball or a horse, or it could be a feature of a larger object, like an eye or a nose.
 For classification models, it could be a more of a general property that does not really have a discrete location in the image, like "Does this rash look like it is caused by measles?"

 A model could have just one type of target object, or it could have hundreds.
-The

 In the past, training a deep learning model required a vast amount of human-generated annotations, which naturally takes a long time to do.
 Today, you may be able to generate all the annotation data needed to train a highly accurate model in an hour or two.
 This is because of two factors: